Will I have to stay in the hospital?

 How will I feel?

 You may feel discomfort at the pacemaker implant site during the first 48 hours after the procedure.
-The doctor will tell you what what medications you can take for pain relief.
+The doctor will tell you what medications you can take for pain relief.
 Please tell your doctor or nurse if your symptoms are prolonged or severe.